 Outcomes

 Featured on ABC27 News.
-Thousands of active users.
-Built to survive the full weight of a real product launch, and still running strong after two years on the market.
+Built to survive the full weight of a real product launch, with live 1-on-1 video coaching, subscription billing, and trainer scheduling all shipped to production on iOS and Android.

 What we learned